GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 UNIT V: ELECTROMAGNETIC WAVES

 The idea of displacement current.
 Electromagnetic waves and their characteristics (qualitative ideas only).
 Transverse nature of electromagnetic waves.
-Electromagnetic spectrum (microwaves, radio waves, visible, infrared, ultraviolet, x-rays, gamma rays) including elementary facts about their uses.
+Electromagnetic spectrum (microwaves, radio waves, visible, infrared, ultraviolet, x-rays, gamma rays) includes elementary facts about their uses.

 UNIT VI: OPTICS